The same statute that makes drunk driving a crime in California also covers “drugged driving.” This law makes it unlawful to drive while:

 Basically, California law defines the term “drug” as any substance or combination of substances, other than alcohol, that can impair a person’s ability to drive safely to an “appreciable degree.”
 Under this broad definition, even herbal supplements like kava can qualify as a “drug.”
 Over-the-counter and prescription drugs (like painkillers and medical marijuana) may also fit the definition.
 So it’s not an acceptable defense to a drugged driving charge to claim that the driver was legally entitled to use the substance.

 A driver arrested for drugged driving in California will be charged with driving under the influence and typically be subject to the same penalties that apply to an alcohol DUI.
 And a conviction for drugged driving will be considered a prior offense for purposes of calculating punishments.
-So generally, the consequences of a drug-DUI conviction depend on whether it’s a first, second, or third offense.
+So generally, the costs and other consequences of a drug-DUI conviction depend on whether it’s a first, second, or third offense.